10 tips on the brand platform

 6. Core values

-Core values summarise your fundamental principles, usually expressed in three to five words that describe your most enduring values.
-They should guide the organisation’s daily work.
-Be clear about what each value means in practice in your specific context.
+Core values summarise your fundamental principles, three to five words that describe your most basic and enduring values.
+They should guide day-to-day work across the company.
+Be clear about what the words mean in practice in your specific context.

 Example: Westander’s four core values are engagement, openness, proactivity and quality.
-What each word means in our daily work is described briefly on our website and in more detail in our recruitment handbook.
+What each word means in our daily work is described briefly on our website and in more detail in our guide for job applicants.

 7. Positioning

-Positioning describes what differentiates you from competitors and the position you seek to hold in the market.
-You decide which areas are most relevant for comparison.
+Positioning describes what differentiates you from competitors and the position you hold in the market.
+It should represent a central and clear strategic choice about the profile you believe benefits you most.

 Example: Westander does not compete on low price, but on high quality and satisfied clients.
-We aim to be the PR industry’s best workplace, not least for high-performing parents of young children.
+We aim to be the PR industry’s best workplace, not least for high performers with young children.

 8. Tone of voice

 Tone of voice refers to the words you use and how you address your target groups.
-It is the linguistic expression of your brand and conveys the emotions you want to communicate.
-It should be consistent, while adapted to different channels and audiences.
+It is the linguistic expression of your brand and conveys the emotions you want to create.
+It should be consistent, while adapting to different channels and audiences.

 Example: Westander’s tone of voice can be described in three words: simple, clear and friendly.
 Our visual tone is engaged, helpful and approachable.